borodun/terraform-sbercloud/README.md

 # Info
-Collection of terraform scripts I used for SberCloud.
+Collection of terraform scripts I used on SberCloud.
 They are easily configured through **variables.auto.tfvars** file.
 Also, every one of them has its own _script.sh_ that will run upon ecs start up.

 ## Links